waeekron/waeekron/README.md

+# Software developer

-- 🌱 I’m currently studying for my bachelor's degree in computer science.
+- Currently studying for my bachelor's degree in computer science.
+- Experience with Typescript, Golang, Java, React, MongoDB, SQL, GraphQL, Html/Css, Tailwind

 <!---
 waeekron/waeekron is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.